netpicker/pytests-for-networking/EXAMPLES.md

         if 'campus' in dev.tags:
             print(f"Device: {dev.name} and IP address: {dev.ipaddress}")
 ```
-*This example demonstrates how to print the name and IP address of all devices tagged with campus.*
+*This example demonstrates how to print the name and IP address of all devices tagged with `campus`.*